 If her partner responded in a passive constructive way, he would acknowledge the good news, but in a half-hearted, understated way.
 A typical passive-constructive response is saying “That’s great, babe” as he texts his buddy on his phone.

 In the third kind of response, active destructive, the partner would diminish the good news his partner just got: “Are you sure you can handle all the studying?
 And what about the cost?
 Med school is so expensive!”

 Finally, there’s active constructive responding.
 If her partner responded in this way, he stopped what he was doing and engaged wholeheartedly with her: “That’s great!
 Congratulations!
 When did you find out?
 Did they call you?
 What classes will you take first semester?”

-Active constructive responding is critical for healthy relationships.
+Active-constructive responding is crucial for healthy relationships.
 In the 2006 study, Gable and her colleagues followed up with the couples two months later to see if they were still together.
-The psychologists found that the only difference between the couples who were together and those who broke up was active constructive responding.
+The psychologists found that the only difference between the couples who were together and those who broke up was active-constructive responding.
 Those who showed genuine interest in their partner’s joys were more likely to be together.
-In an earlier study, Gable found that active constructive responding was also associated with higher relationship quality and more intimacy between partners.
+In an earlier study, Gable found that active-constructive responding was also associated with higher relationship quality and more intimacy between partners.

 There are many reasons why relationships fail, but if you look at what drives the deterioration of many relationships, it’s often a breakdown of kindness.
-As the normal stresses of a life together pile up—with children, career, friend, in-laws, and other distractions crowding out the time for romance and intimacy—couples may put less effort into their relationship and let the petty grievances they hold against one another tear them apart.
+As the normal stresses of a life together pile up—with children, careers, friends, in-laws, and other distractions crowding out the time for romance and intimacy—couples may put less effort into their relationship and let the petty grievances they hold against each other tear them apart.
 In most marriages, levels of satisfaction drop dramatically within the first few years together.
-But among couples who not only endure, but live happily together for years and years, the spirit of kindness and generosity guides them forward.
+But among couples who not only endure but live happily together for years and years, the spirit of kindness and generosity guides them forward.